erhant/spotisync/README.md

 # spotisync
-A simple program that will play the same song on multiple devices using different Spotify accounts.
+A simple and sloppy program that will play the same song on multiple devices using different Spotify accounts.
+The author plans on writing a better version with an actual interface at a convenient episode of his lifetime.

 ## Usage
 In the console type `npm start` to start the server.
 In doing so: